Back

 Using Animated Characters

-Including characters can add a much-needed human touch to animation, which if you’re selling or teaching people can help dramatically which is often the case for exapliner videos.
+Including characters can add a much-needed human touch to animation, which, if you’re selling or teaching people, can help dramatically, which is often the case for explainer videos.

 Using animated characters is a great way to act out scenarios to show a real user experience and convey emotion.